-The exceptions obtained are described in the attachment to this report.
+The procedures and related exceptions obtained are described in the attachment to this report.

-I was not engaged to and did not conduct an examination or review, the objective of which would be the expression of an opinion or conclusion, respectively, on those C/C areas identified in the SAUPs.
-Accordingly, I do not express such an opinion or conclusion.
-Had I performed additional procedures, other matters might have come to my attention that would have been reported to you.
+We were engaged by the Lake Providence Port Commission to perform this agreed-upon procedures engagement and conducted our engagement in accordance with attestation standards established by the American Institute of Certified Public Accountants and applicable standards of Government Auditing Standards.
+We were not engaged to and did not conduct an examination or review engagement, the objective of which would be the expression of an opinion or conclusion, respectively, on those C/C areas identified in the SAUPs.
+Accordingly, we do not express such an opinion or conclusion.
+Had we performed additional procedures, other matters might have come to our attention that would have been reported to you.